-Daniel T. Goyette, Louisville Metro Public Defender, Bruce P. Hackett, Deputy Appellate Defender, Office of the Louisville Metro Public Defender, Louisville, KY, Counsel for Appellant.
+FOR APPELLANT: Daniel T. Goyette, Louisville Metro Public Defender, Louisville, KY; Bruce P. Hackett, Deputy Appellate Defender, Office of the Louisville Metro Public Defender, Louisville, KY.

-Jack Conway, Attorney General, Perry Thomas Ryan, Assistant Attorney General, Office of Attorney General, Frankfort, KY, Counsel for Appellee.
+FOR APPELLEE: Jack Conway, Attorney General, Perry Thomas Ryan, Assistant Attorney General, Office of Attorney General, Criminal Appellate Division, Frankfort, KY.

 Not long after midnight, however, according to Palmore, Eubanks went into the house briefly and while she was gone McAfee suddenly stood up and angrily asked Rodgers, “What did you say to me?”
 A heated argument ensued between the two men.
 Palmore testified that McAfee threatened to “whup” Rodgers, at which point she got between them and urged McAfee to calm down.
 Eubanks testified that she returned to the backyard to find McAfee and Rodgers arguing and that she joined Palmore, who was standing between the men, urging Rodgers to leave.
 During the argument Rodgers apparently backed out of the backyard and along the side of the house toward the front.
 When he had nearly reached the front yard, both men shoved the women aside and, according to Palmore and Eubanks, Rodgers produced a gun and fired several shots at McAfee.
 Palmore remembered four to eight shots; Eubanks remembered five.
 A neighbor who overheard the arguing testified that she heard three shots in rapid succession.
 Eubanks testified that McAfee fell to the ground and that Eddings, who had remained toward the back of the house during the argument, then came forward, pulled out a gun, and fired two additional shots at the prone McAfee.
 Palmore testified, however, that McAfee remained standing until Eddings produced a gun and shot at him from behind.
 According to the women, Rodgers and Eddings then both drove away in Rodgers’s car.
 McAfee died at the hospital later that morning.